K Spa: Affordable Facials in Seoul

 A Korean facial begins with a double cleansing that includes make-up removal, first cleansing, application of toner and deep cleansing using products that are tailored to your skin type.
 There’s usually some kind of gentle exfoliation involved during deep cleansing, but nothing close to the painful extractions we’re used to in North America.

-At the Seoul spa I go to, there’s a short scalp massage included to stimulate the muscles and nerve endings in the head.
+When I get a facial in Seoul, there’s a short scalp massage included to stimulate the muscles and nerve endings in the head.
+This service varies from spa to spa.
 The cleansing process is completed with a hot steamed towel to remove any product residue and another application of toner.

 The cleansing is followed by a décolleté massage that includes neck and shoulders.
 They’re not shy about getting close to the breast area, and I have even had décolleté massages where they massage all around the breast WITHOUT actually touching the breast itself, so do not be surprised if this should happen.
 It’s quite normal.